Jeff-Maina/scheduler/README.md

 - Add event creation functionality
 - Implement recurring events logic
 - Enable event filtering by category or priority
-- Allow double-click on a day to quickly add an event
 - Implement keyboard shortcuts for quick navigation and event management
 - Add color coding for event categories or priorities
 - Allow resizing events to adjust the duration